vimeo/psalm/README.md

 Ideally (in the author's opinion), all data would either be encoded as lists, associative arrays, or as well-defined objects.
 However, PHP arrays are often used as makeshift structs.

-[Hack](http://hacklang.org/) (by Facebook) supports this usage by way of the [Shape datastructure](https://docs.hhvm.com/hack/shapes/introduction), but there is no agreed-upon documentation format for such arrays in regular PHP-land.
+[Hack](http://hacklang.org/) supports this usage by way of the [Shape datastructure](https://docs.hhvm.com/hack/shapes/introduction), but there is no agreed-upon documentation format for such arrays in regular PHP-land.

 Psalm solves this by adding another way annotate array types, by using an object-like syntax when describing them.